 There are chemicals that are used in thousands of products.
 While the vast majority of them may be harmless, some of them pose a significant threat to human health.
-Dangerous substances such as formaldehyde, asbestos, and other toxic materials have been proven to be human carcinogens or have other ill effects on human health.
+For example, there are many products that still contain asbestos, like talcum powder.
+There are even toxic ingredients in cosmetics like formaldehyde that have been proven to be human carcinogens or have other ill effects on human health.

 The fact is that there are also many chemicals that people use every day, but know very little about them.
 That’s why EPA has to start sorting through them to get chemicals that can put people’s lives in danger.